The OpenSees Development Team has been very busy! Take a look at their recent updates below.

 a) We are making Windows binaries again available at the download page.

-b) The binaries are available through the OpenSeesLab tool on NEEShub.
+b) The binaries were available through the OpenSeesLab tool on NEEShub.
 NEEShub allows you to run OpenSees parallel scripts on the NSF XSEDE resources of Ranger, Steele and Hansen (4096, 4232, and 96 processors respectively being available to NEEShub users).
+Please contact Frank McKenna to inquire about this.

 Next Discovering OpenSees Seminar on October 24 & 25